karimo94/sudoku_js/README.md

 # sudoku_js
 A sudoku game created using javascript and HTML.
-Creates a new sudoku game, and lets the player play the game.
-Player can also check their progress and also start a new game as well.
+Lets the player play a new game, save, load, and can also check their progress.